Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 ### trackNotificationClick

 The trackNotificationClick API should be called after a push message has been opened by the user and clickedthrough it to launch the app.
-Similar to the trackNotificationReceive API, It takes a dictionary as a parameter and the dictionary should contain the message id and delivery id retrieved from the push message which was clickedthrough.
-On Android, the API takes a map containing the same message id and delivery id received from the push message clickthrough.
+Similar to the trackNotificationReceive API, it takes a dictionary as a parameter, and the dictionary should contain the message ID and delivery ID retrieved from the push message which was clickedthrough.
+On Android, the API takes a map containing the same message ID and delivery ID received from the push message clickthrough.

 {% tabs %}